abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/phase5_gitlab_vault/readme.md

-# 🔐 Enterprise Cybersecurity & DevSecOps Environment Lab – Phase 4: GitLab CI/CD & Secret Management
+# 🔐 Enterprise Cybersecurity & DevSecOps Environment Project – Phase 5: GitLab CI/CD & Secret Management

 ## 🧩 Overview

-In Phase 4, we introduce the infrastructure required for implementing **DevSecOps workflows**, starting with the installation and configuration of **GitLab CE** for source control and CI/CD, and optionally **HashiCorp Vault** for secure secret storage.
+In Phase 5, we introduce the infrastructure required for implementing **DevSecOps workflows**, starting with the installation and configuration of **GitLab CE** for source control and CI/CD, and optionally **HashiCorp Vault** for secure secret storage.

 This phase does not yet implement a CI/CD pipeline, but prepares the necessary tools and services to support secure software development and delivery in future phases.